 If you’re like me, it’s not always easy finding books kids will love to read.
 Harder still is finding books we parents enjoy reading to them night after night, day after day.
 My wife, ever mindful of our children’s development, was on the hunt for new reading material for them.
 She heard about Magic Tree House Books, by Mary Pope Osborne.
-Our friends loved them so we took a chance and bought the 28-book set (now 38-books in the series).
+Our friends loved them so we took a chance and bought the 28-book set (now there are 40 books in the series).
 We’re glad we did.

 When you buy through my links, I may earn money from my affiliate partners.
 Learn more.